Campi ya Kanzi believes in having a self-conduct code. We believe true ecotourism needs to address each of the following points.

 Campi ya Kanzi fulfills all its water needs by cropping the rains and storing water in special PVC bladders.
 We have a water catchment of approximately 12,000 square meters (over 140,000 square ft) and a water storage of approximately 1,600,000 liters (nearly 400,000 gallons)

-Hard to consider ecotourism not linked with preserving the wilderness one visits.
-MWCT and Campi ya Kanzi have the same mission: preserving the Maasai wilderness of the Greater Kilimanjaro Ecosystem.
+It is hard to consider ecotourism not linked with preserving the wilderness one visits.
+The Maasai Wilderness Conservation Trust (MWCT) and Campi ya Kanzi have the same mission: preserving the Maasai wilderness of the Greater Kilimanjaro Ecosystem.

 Ecotourism cannot happen without considering the local communities.
 In our case we are dealing with arguably the most iconic tribe of Africa, whose culture is still very much alive, and deserves full protection.